Cundell66/PriceAlert/README.md

 To get started, take a look at src/app/page.tsx.

-firebase is having a mare
+firebase is having a mare  updated updates?